 A Guaranteed-Win Lucky Slot Machine

-My work focused on designing embodied interactions that shape user mindset and choices through ritualistic physical input.
-I researched the psychology of serendipity to define behavioral hypotheses, engineered the physical computing system to deliver consistent tactile feedback, and crafted the overall experience to support a positive, reflective emotional state.
+I focused on designing embodied interactions that shape user mindset through physical input and tactile feedback.
+This included exploring the psychology of serendipity to define behavioral hypotheses, engineering a physical computing system that delivers consistent sensory responses, and crafting an interaction flow that supports a positive, reflective emotional state.

 MY ROLE